Gleejr/post-install-config/README.md

 <h3>Configure Agents</h3>
 <p>
-9. In the admin panel, in the agents tab click on add new agent.
+9. In the admin panel, go to the 'Agents' tab and click on 'Add New Agent.'
 </p>
 <p>
 <img width="930" alt="Screen Shot 2023-11-18 at 1 51 57 PM" src="https://github.com/Gleejr/post-install-config/assets/148407820/770f6bbe-1502-4f3f-896b-67e8ec7e6446">
 </p>

 <p>
 10. Enter the name of the agent (Jane Doe), the email (jane.doe@osticket.com), and the username (jane.doe).
-Click on set password.
+Click on 'Set Password.'
 </p>
 <p>
 <img width="917" alt="Screen Shot 2023-11-18 at 1 55 33 PM" src="https://github.com/Gleejr/post-install-config/assets/148407820/f8939548-ca9e-4ab4-8703-3f53d2156164">
 </p>

 <p>
-11. Uncheck "Send the agent a password reset email", Enter a password for this agent, uncheck "Require password change at next login", and click on set.
+11. Uncheck 'Send the agent a password reset email,' enter a password for this agent, uncheck 'Require password change at next login,' and click on 'Set.'
 </p>
 <p>
 <img width="650" alt="Screen Shot 2023-11-18 at 1 59 51 PM" src="https://github.com/Gleejr/post-install-config/assets/148407820/0b2a42cf-469d-4852-95eb-5bfc23dc3895">
 </p>

 <p>
-12. Go to the access tab, set the department to System Adminstrators and the role to Supreme Admin.
-Under extended access add "Support" for the department and "Supreme Admin" for the role.
+12. Go to the 'Access' tab, set the department to 'System Administrators' and the role to 'Supreme Admin.'
+Under extended access, add 'Support' for the department and 'Supreme Admin' for the role.
 </p>
 <p>
 <img width="962" alt="Screen Shot 2023-11-19 at 12 07 55 AM" src="https://github.com/Gleejr/post-install-config/assets/148407820/6b200236-e518-4e29-a7c0-16e226dc2cea">